The Kop Hill Web Site is designed for standards compliant browsers: it is not rendered correctly by Internet Explorer before version 9.

 Whatever your highlight was, we hope you had a very enjoyable time with us this year.

 Dates are now set for the 17th and 18th of September 2016.

 We'll be opening the entries for the hill run or classic and club displays next April.
+On the hill run we only accept entries with pre-1976 vehicles and the older vehicles get priority.
 Keep an eye out on this web page or better still subscribe to our newsletter or follow us on Facebook for the announcements.